 Tell them what to do to reach the next step — Guide your users step by step, to provide a great onboarding experience.
 Use short, contextual information instead of long ones.

 We all develop mobile apps, but while developing we miss one of the most important essences — We forget that whatever app we build, it must generate a personalized experience.
 An app is something that helps your business to stay connected with the customer 24/7.
 So you need to multiply your mobile app’s experience, just as your consumer demands.

 Most entrepreneurs are in too much of a hurry to start the development and release of the product.
 They fail to do enough brainstorming or planning on marketing the app.

 And it’s not always that they don’t know that marketing is required.
 Often we also tell them to start marketing.
 But what we find is that they are not all serious about it or they don’t know the impact of it.

 Hence the result becomes obvious.
 A great product doesn’t sell itself.
 You have to find out the channels to market, you have to know the ways to distribute the product.
 Without that, how will your app reach out to the users, why will the users stay engaged to your app?

 I recently did a video where I discussed what strategy you should follow to market your app.
 Go through that video to see if you are at all following any of those strategies.

 One of the primary goals behind creating an app is to earn revenue from it.
 But many entrepreneurs fail to see the user’s perspective while doing so.
+They fail to identify the best ways of app monetization.
 The result?
 A poor user experience that ends up with uninstallation.

 What exactly are we talking about here?

-Ever came across apps with video ads that you cannot opt out of?
-Full screen ads every 2 mins?
-Or apps with high price in spite of fierce competition?
+Ever come across apps with video ads that you cannot opt-out of?
+Full-screen ads every 2 mins?
+Or apps with a high price in spite of fierce competition?
 If you did, you might want to avoid that!